has5aan/locfac/README.md

 # locfac

-locfac is a digital locker, accounts can register lockers with a specific identifier and can manage access to locker it owns.
+locfac is a digital locker, accounts can register lockers with a specific identifier and can manage access to the locker.
+The information about locker and access to it are maintained on a Smart Contract for Ethereum blockchain.

 ## Environment Configuration
 - ### npm install